Apply Online

 Benefits note City of Ottawa has multiple employee groups, the following programs and policies may vary by position

-Flexible work options flexible work hours, 35-hour work week (with full pay), shortened work week (fewer hours with less pay), compressed work week, telecommuting
+Flexible work options hybrid work option, flexible work hours, 35-hour work week (with full pay), compressed work week, shortened work week (fewer hours with less pay), telecommuting, reduced summer hours, earned days off program

 Long-term savings defined-benefit (DB) pension